aleixrodriala/wa-tunnel/README.md

 ## Disclaimer
-Using this library may get your WhatsApp account banned, use with a temporal number or at your own risk.
+Using this library may get your WhatsApp account banned, use with a temporary number or at your own risk.

 ## TO-DO
 - Make an Android script to install node dependencies on termux